DrChristophFH/jarvis/README.md

 - [ ] object tree list -> toString() for objects
 - [ ] object graph settings in own dock
 - [ ] class list
+- [ ] move from strings for types to actual Type Objects
 - [ ] context menu in object/local var list to focus OG to node
 - [ ] better breakpoint selection and adding with line display